GoogleCloudDataproc/dataproc-spark-connect-python/README.md

 # Dataproc Spark Connect Client

+> ⚠️ **Warning:**
+The package `dataproc-spark-connect` has been renamed to `google-spark-connect`. `dataproc-spark-connect` will no longer be updated.
+For help using `google-spark-connect`, please see [guide](https://github.com/GoogleCloudDataproc/dataproc-spark-connect-python/blob/main/README.md).

 A wrapper of the Apache [Spark Connect](https://spark.apache.org/spark-connect/) client with additional functionalities that allow applications to communicate with a remote Dataproc Spark cluster using the Spark Connect protocol without requiring additional steps.